Kleptophilia / Kleptolagnia

 Clinical lineage

-- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis established the medical practice of cataloguing sexual variations under Greek/Latin clinical names, the taxonomic tradition into which terms like kleptolagnia would later fall.
+- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis establishes the practice of cataloguing sexual variations under Greek and Latin clinical names, the taxonomic tradition into which a term like kleptolagnia later falls.

-- 1924: The Freudian analyst Wilhelm Stekel argued that kleptomania was "suppressed and superseded sexual desire carried out through medium of a symbol or symbolic action," reframing certain compulsive stealing as a disguised erotic act, as recorded in the kleptomania literature.
+- 1924: the Freudian analyst Wilhelm Stekel, analysing a female kleptomaniac, concludes that the stealing represented "suppressed and superseded sexual desire carried out through medium of a symbol or symbolic action".
+This is the bridge between theft and eroticism in the psychoanalytic literature.

 In practice

-There is no lawful expression of this interest, and the encyclopedia gives none.
-It surfaces almost entirely in clinical and forensic settings: typically as an incidental finding when a person assessed for shoplifting or other theft discloses arousal connected to the act.
-Clinical assessment works to separate it from ordinary kleptomania, from generic thrill-seeking, and from financially motivated stealing, because the formulation and any treatment differ in each case.
+There is no lawful expression of this interest, and this article describes none.
+It surfaces almost entirely in clinical and forensic settings, typically as an incidental finding when someone assessed after shoplifting or another theft discloses arousal connected to the act.
+Assessment works to separate it from kleptomania, from generic thrill-seeking, and from financially motivated stealing, because the formulation and any treatment differ in each case.
+Where an offender has stolen personal items belonging to a specific person, clinicians also consider fetishistic interest in the objects themselves, which is a different pattern again.

 Psychology

-Proposed mechanisms centre on the eroticization of risk and transgression: through learning and conditioning, arousal becomes coupled to the adrenaline of a forbidden, secretive act, sometimes against a background of impulse-control difficulty.
-Psychoanalytic accounts in the Stekel tradition read the theft as a symbolic substitute for a forbidden wish.
-The evidence base is thin: no single cause is established, and the pattern is reported too rarely, and too entangled with criminal conduct, to support firm conclusions.
-The risk-and-transgression motif places it loosely alongside other forbidden-thrill interests such as voyeurism and exhibitionism.
+Proposed mechanisms centre on the eroticisation of risk and transgression: through conditioning, arousal becomes coupled to the adrenaline of a forbidden, secretive act, sometimes against a background of impulse-control difficulty.
+Psychoanalytic accounts in the Stekel tradition instead read the theft as a symbolic substitute for a forbidden wish.
+The evidence supports neither strongly.
+The pattern is reported too rarely, and is too entangled with criminal conduct and with mood and impulse disorders, to permit firm conclusions, and the Fishbain case shows how easily arousal during a theft can be reinterpreted as something other than a paraphilia.
+The risk-and-transgression motif does place it loosely alongside other forbidden-thrill interests such as voyeurism and exhibitionism, and its acquisitive edge invites comparison with compulsive hoarding, though the mechanisms differ.

 Prevalence & culture

 Reliable prevalence figures do not exist.
-The interest is bound up with criminal conduct, appears only in scattered case reports and dictionaries of psychology, and has essentially no community or subculture of the kind that surrounds consensual kinks.
-Its visibility is largely confined to glossaries of paraphilias rather than to mainstream awareness, and what general overviews exist, for example the StatPearls paraphilia review, treat it only as a marginal, sparsely-evidenced category.
+The interest is bound up with criminal conduct, appears only in scattered case reports and dictionaries of psychology, and has essentially none of the community or subculture that surrounds consensual kinks.
+Its visibility is confined to glossaries of paraphilias rather than to public awareness.
+General clinical overviews such as the StatPearls paraphilia review treat interests of this kind as marginal and sparsely evidenced, and offer no rate for this one.
+The nearest documented neighbour, kleptomania, is itself described as frequently under-diagnosed.

 Safety, consent & law

-This interest is harmful and illegal whenever acted upon: stealing is theft, a crime in every jurisdiction, and it victimises the property owner regardless of the thief's motive.
-There is no consensual version, because a third party's loss is not something they have agreed to, which sets it apart from negotiated power-exchange interests like degradation.
-The responsible framing is treatment and harm prevention: a person whose arousal has become entangled with stealing should seek confidential professional help before anyone is harmed.
+This interest is harmful and illegal whenever acted upon.
+Stealing is theft, a crime in every jurisdiction, and it victimises the property owner regardless of the thief's motive.
+There is no consensual version: a third party's loss is not something they have agreed to, which is exactly what separates it from negotiated power-exchange interests like degradation, and the fascination with lawbreaking that shows up in attraction to criminals is a different matter again, since fantasy there harms nobody.
+The responsible framing is treatment and harm prevention.
+Where arousal has become entangled with stealing, the appropriate step is confidential professional help before anyone is harmed, and the mood, anxiety and impulse-control conditions that so often accompany compulsive theft are themselves treatable.

 - Compulsive Hoarding57/100hoarding disorder · Non-Sexual FetishismA persistent difficulty discarding possessions, regardless of their value, that leads to clutter overwhelming living spaces and significant distress.
 It is a recognised mental-health condition and an object-attachment phenomenon, not a sexual interest.57